lauslim12/Anzu/README.md

 If you have no desire to deploy your own but want to test the functionalities of the chatbot, [feel free to add Anzu as one of your friends in LINE](https://line.me/R/ti/p/@087wqrja).
 However, please remember that Anzu is still in the development version, so you cannot schedule, delete, or do anything with the bot for now.
 You can only add her as a friend and probably do a few things.

 As an alternative, you could deploy her by yourselves.
+You can use Anzu by inviting her to a room or a group, or by simply chatting her and using the available commands, explained in the next section.

 ## Command List